PostHog/posthog.com/contents/handbook/people/hiring-process/hiring-process.md

 3. What we offer in return
 4. Call to action

 We have plenty of examples of previous roles available on Workable.
 Section 3 and 4 are also saved on Workable as templates, and can be copy/pasted from current roles.
-When writing a job description, make sure it’s written in a clear and engaging way, with your target audience in mind.
+When writing a job description, make sure it’s written in a clear and engaging way, with our target audience in mind.

 Once the details of the role have been agreed on, the talent team can add the role to Workable and all relevant job boards.